 Think your baby might be about to cut his first tooth?

-Before we dive into the actual symptoms, there are some interesting things you might like to know about your teething baby.
+Before we dive into the actual symptoms of teething, there are some interesting things you might like to know about your teething baby.

 You might have heard that the appearance of the first tooth means your baby should start to eat only solid foods.
 It’s a myth.